Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 This would later be proven to be untrue, however this would not be proven false until August 21st, 2014[^8],[^9].

+Some other gems from the initial 4chan thread included

+> **Anonymous Response**: Ok i had a good explanation but forgot the fucking captcha, google factorial calculator then type in 14! basically it's just 14x13x12x11x10x9x8x7x6x5x4x3x2x1 = all possible permutaions.

+> **Anonymous Response**: \[with respect to watching all Haruhi permutations\] I've done it.
+Trust me, it sucks.

+As well as some fascinating mathematical insights every now and then.

+> **OP**: Another thing is, why are the solutions all palindromes?

 ### 4chan's Breakthrough

 On September 17, 2011 the third thread[^10] in the Haruhi problem series was posted[^11].
 We can see from the username and tripcode that this appears to be the same user as the previous posted thread.